 - Add the fresh dill, cloves of crushed garlic, and peppercorns to the bottom of a jar (and an optional grape, horseradish, black tea or oak leaves for extra crunch).

-- Prepare the brine by adding the vinegar, water, sugar, and salt in a saucepan.
+- Prepare the brine by adding the vinegar, water, sugar, and salt in a saucepan on the stovetop.
 Heat until the sugar and salt dissolve, but then allow the brine to cool slightly before adding to peppers.